Dan

 Through this juxtaposition, "Prehistoric Scenery" ridicules humanity's obsession with itself and serves as a reminder that despite our technological advancements, we are merely a blip on the timeline of existence.

 Dan's work is an intersection between textiles, printmaking and fine art.
-With a background in art history and a degree from the Rietveld Academy's fashion department in Amsterdam, Gonen brings a unique perspective to his practice.
+With a background in art history and a degree from the Rietveld Academy's fashion department in Amsterdam he brings a new perspective to his practice.

-His early focus on the language of clothing and silk-screen printing laid the foundation for his current artistic endeavours, which are characterised by intricate hand-sewn details and printed graphic work.
+His early focus on the language of clothing and silk-screen printing laid the foundation for his current artistic endeavours, which are characterised by intricate hand-sewn textiles and printed graphic work.

 Through his artwork, he invites viewers to contemplate the complexities of the human experience, often using textiles as a medium to explore themes of time, memory, humour and connection.